Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Stanhope Gardens - Parklea has an extremely high income level nationally, according to the latest ATO data aggregated by AreaSearch for the financial year 2022.
-The median income among taxpayers in Stanhope Gardens - Parklea is $67,029, with an average income of $81,038.
-This compares to figures for Greater Sydney of $56,994 and $80,856 respectively.
-Based on Wage Price Index growth of 12.61% since the financial year 2022, current estimates would be approximately $75,481 (median) and $91,257 (average) as of September 2025.
-Census data reveals that household, family, and personal incomes all rank highly in Stanhope Gardens - Parklea, between the 82nd and 96th percentiles nationally.
-Income brackets indicate that the predominant cohort spans 29.3% of locals (3,865 people) in the $1,500 - 2,999 category, aligning with the metropolitan region where this cohort likewise represents 30.9%.
-Higher earners represent a substantial presence with 47.5% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-High housing costs consume 16.4% of income, though strong earnings still place disposable income at the 95th percentile and the area's SEIFA income ranking places it in the 8th decile.
+The median income among taxpayers in Stanhope Gardens - Parklea SA2 is $67,029 according to AreaSearch's aggregation of latest ATO data for the financial year 2022.
+The average income stands at $81,038 for the same period.
+These figures compare with Greater Sydney's median and average incomes of $56,994 and $80,856 respectively.
+Based on a Wage Price Index growth rate of 12.61% since financial year 2022, estimated current incomes would be approximately $75,481 (median) and $91,257 (average) as of September 2025.
+Census data shows that household, family, and personal incomes in Stanhope Gardens - Parklea rank highly nationally, between the 81st and 95th percentiles.
+The predominant income bracket is $1,500 to $2,999 weekly, representing 29.3% of locals (3,865 people), which aligns with the metropolitan region's 30.9%.
+Higher earners make up a substantial presence, with 47.5% exceeding $3,000 weekly.
+High housing costs consume 16.4% of income, but strong earnings place disposable income at the 94th percentile nationally.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income